 Taking Collective Discontent to the Street: Nicolás de Jesús’s Street Banners

-Nicolás de Jesús uses art in the streets and public spaces to provoke dialogue, visibility, and action that will promote social justice.
+Nicolás de Jesús uses art in the streets and public spaces to provoke dialogue, visibility, and action that promote social justice.

 Created between 2009 and 2016, his monumental banners in Taking Collective Discontent to the Street confront histories of resistance, violence, and exclusion against Indigenous people across the Americas—communities that have been victims of massacres since colonial times and continue to face discrimination today.